• info@discoveraltitude.com

 Getting to the trailhead of Mount Ama Dablam Base camp

-Although you can start the journey via Jiri or Sallari taking a long time however the best option and as well as time-saving way is to take a flight to Lukla airport which only takes about 30 minutes to reach from Kathmandu airport.
+Although you can start the journey via Jiri or Sallari which takes a long time the best option and as well as time-saving way is to take a flight to Lukla airport which only takes about 30 minutes to reach from Kathmandu airport.

 Just Landed at Lukla airport for our Ama Dablam Expedition.